Planning for A Crisis Can Save Your Brand. Here's How to Do It.

 Develop Solutions - For each potential crisis there is a solution whether it's media training to ensure that you feel confident in interviews, scheduling events around weather patterns, or putting into place a plan of "what we'll do if", crisis preparation can provide insights into changes you should make in your campaign, product launch or events before they happen for further prevention.

 Show the public and your customers what your company plans to do to keep this from happening again (i.e. new policies, new procedures, more staff - a new supervisor -, new product lines, better communication resources).
 Whatever makes the most sense to your business and will show customers and the public that you are actively committed to not letting anything bad happen in the future.

 Take Responsibility - In these situations a company is always guilty until proven innocent.
 Remember this is the court of opinion, not a court of law.

 Communications Goals - What message will you have pre-crafted to immediately send to customers, clients and possibly press?
 Who will act as the company spokesperson, who will also be responsible for keeping an open line of communication with customers and the public?
 It's good to craft several messages to cover a variety of situations.
 Be prepared is the motto.

 Research - Who will conduct research to look into the situation?
 How will you communicate that - by press release, email?

-Now, I've simplified these to the basic steps but it isn't always easy, so having a plan and understanding your approach will, indeed, go a long way into saving brand reputation and perception.
+Now, I've simplified these to the basic steps and while it isn't always easy, having a plan and understanding your approach will, indeed, go a long way into saving brand reputation and perception.

 The key to planning for any potential crisis situation is to be prepared for anything to happen and be confident in how you will handle it.
 You may lose some business but you can ultimately save your brand, your business' reputation and even come out better on the other side if you plan well now, because once it happens it's too late to put a plan in place, the delay in communicating to customers could result in lost accounts and you may never be able to recover.